github-fish/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 ## List objects and buckets

-To list the buckets belonging to the project use command:
+To list all the buckets belonging to the project use command:
 ```bash
 $ swift list
 my_fishbucket